Learning Meta Representations for Agents in Multi-Agent Reinforcement Learning: Analysis

-Similar assumptions also appear in many previous works \cite{liu2021policy,zhang2019policy}.
-We note that Assumption \ref{lip_assumption} is reasonable since the Lipschitz coefficient $\iota_m$ can be interpreted as the \textit{influence} of agents \cite{radanovic2019learning,dimitrakakis2019multi}, which measures how much the policy changing of an agent can affect the game environment.
+The Lipschitz assumption has been made in a plethora of preceding studies \citep{liu2021policy,zhang2019policy,zhang2022conservative}.
+We note that Assumption \ref{lip_assumption} is reasonable since the Lipschitz coefficient $\iota_m$ can be interpreted as the \textit{influence} of agents \citep{radanovic2019learning,dimitrakakis2019multi}, which measures how much the policy changing of an agent can affect the game environment.

 Then we define a distance metric that measures the discrepancy between $\mdp$ and $\mdp'$ by comparing and computing the distance to NE in the games of the two sets.
-Let $N_m$ denote the total number of agents in game $m$, and $h_{i,m}$ denote the homogeneous agent set of agent $i$ in $m$. \begin{definition} For two sets of MGs $\mdp$ and $\mdp'$, define the distance $\varsigma$ between $\mdp$ and $\mdp'$ by
+Let $N_m$ denote the total number of agents in game $m$, and $h_{i,m}$ denote the homogeneous agent set of agent $i$ in $m$. \begin{definition} For two sets of MGs $\mdp$ and $\mdp'$, we define the distance $\varsigma$ between $\mdp$ and $\mdp'$ by

 \end{definition}

 We also define the $\epsilon$-range joint strategy set $\boldsymbol{\hat{\Pi}}$ to guide the policy learning of agents during training. \begin{definition} For the training MG set $\mdp$ and $\epsilon > 0$, the $\epsilon$-range joint strategy set $\boldsymbol{\hat{\Pi}}$ is defined as: